Intercontinental Cup (India)

 The Intercontinental Cup is a four-nation football tournament organised by the All India Football Federation (AIFF).
-It was launched in 2018 as a replacement for Nehru Cup, with the first edition held as the 2018 Intercontinental Cup (India).
-Naming rights of the tournament were purchased by Hero MotoCorp which also sponsored the national team at that time.
-On 7 January 2023, the AIFF confirmed that the Intercontinental Cup would become an annual competition as part of their "Vision 2047" initiative to improve Indian football.

-The first edition held in 2018 was won by India, while the next edition held in 2019 was won by North Korea.
+It was launched as a replacement for the Nehru Cup, with the first edition held as the 2018 Intercontinental Cup (India).
+Naming rights of the tournament were purchased by the Hero MotoCorp, which also sponsored the national team at that time.
+On 7 January 2023, the AIFF confirmed that the Intercontinental Cup would become an annual competition as part of their "Vision 2047" initiative.
+The first edition was won by India, while the next edition held in 2019 was won by North Korea.